Bangka (boat): History

 Indigenous Philippine boats originated from the ancestral single-outrigger dugout canoes of the Austronesian peoples, which themselves evolved from catamarans.
 These boats were the first ocean-voyaging vessels in the world, which allowed the seaborne Austronesian Expansion around 3000 to 1500 BCE, from coastal southeastern China and Taiwan to Island Southeast Asia, Micronesia, Island Melanesia, Polynesia, and Madagascar.

-The oldest recovered boats in the Philippines are the 9 to 11 balangay found in Butuan dated to 320 CE, all specimens of whom were typical lashed-lug Austronesian boats.
+The oldest recovered boats in the Philippines are the 9 to 11 balangay found in Butuan variously dated between 689 CE to 988 CE, all specimens of whom were typical lashed-lug Austronesian boats.
 The technique remained common in Philippine (and Southeast Asian) boats right up to the 19th century, when modern boats started to be built with metal nails.
 Edge-joined planks continue to survive in some areas in the Philippines, though these are usually secured with metal rebars and rods, instead of the traditional lugs and lashings.

 Unfortunately most excavations and recoveries of pre-colonial shipwrecks (including those by the National Museum) in Southeast Asia focus more on the cargo rather than studying the ship structures themselves.
 Looting is also a problem, which contributes to the paucity of research on pre-colonial Filipino watercraft.

 Various types of bangka were used in maritime trade.
 While the polities in the Philippines remained small and largely in the periphery of Southeast Asian trade, they were nevertheless part of the Southeast Asian market.
 The earliest exchange of material culture was the late Neolithic trade in lingling-o double-headed jade or gold ornaments, manufactured in Luzon, which was traded with other Austronesian polities in southern Vietnam and Taiwan.
 This was followed by later trade in ceramics from mainland Southeast Asia and southern China in exchange for resins, aromatic woods, gold, pearls, sea cucumber (trepanging), tortoiseshell, civets, fabrics, beeswax, and bird's nest.
 The main trading contacts of Philippine polities included the Champa polities in Vietnam, China, and the Sultanate of Brunei.

 Bangka were also used in wars and the naval warfare and coastal raids (mangayaw) of thalassocracies, a notable example of such a warship is the karakoa of the Visayas.
 These were seasonal and played a large part in the noble and warrior classes gaining prestige and plunder.
 Warriors participating in the raids had their exploits recorded in elaborate full-body tattoos.

 In the various animist anitism beliefs of precolonial Philippines, the building of bangka often involved religious rituals, from the choosing of the trees for timber to rituals before voyages.
 Newly built bangka were imbued with a guardian spirit (anito) through various rituals, usually involving blood sacrifices.
 Ancient and early colonial-era bangka were also usually decorated with a carved or painted face.
 Bangka had a central role in pre-Hispanic Filipino culture, functioning as personal transports, fishing ships, trading ships, and raiding warships.
 Motorized or paddle-driven bangka still remain the main form of watercraft in the Philippines.